AWS Sumerian: A bet that enterprise augmented and virtual reality will be browser-based | ZDNet

 "We want Addison to have empathy and make a personal connection to the customer," said Chascko.
 "Sumerian is allowing us to accelerate those connections."

-More AR:
+More on AR

 - Google's ARCore behind new AR consumer apps